 And this can end tomorrow – today, if Hamas lays down its arms.

-Netanyahu said earlier in a video message that if there is a 60-day pause, the time will be used to negotiate a permanent end to the war.
+If there is a 60-day pause, the time will be used to negotiate a permanent end to the war, Netanyahu said earlier in a video message.

 An absolute requirement from Israel's side is that Hamas ceases to be a governing and military force in Gaza.

 Hamas announced on Wednesday that they are ready to release ten living hostages.
-But the organization opposes Israel expanding its military presence in Gaza and also wants a free flow of humanitarian aid and "real guarantees" for a sustainable peace.
+But the organization opposes Israel's expansion of its military presence in Gaza and also wants a free flow of humanitarian aid and "real guarantees" for a sustainable peace.

-Around 50 hostages taken during the Hamas terrorist attack on October 7, 2023, are still in Gaza.
-30 of them are feared to be dead.
+Around 50 hostages taken during Hamas' terror attack on October 7, 2023, are still in Gaza, confirms Netanyahu.